microsoft/ELL-PiDataCenter/PiDataCenter/readme.md

 Now when you reboot the Raspberry Pi it will automatically connect to the service and you should see the machine listed there.

 ## Using the Service

-In order to use the following scripts, you must set these environment variables:
+In order to use the following scripts, you must also set the same environment variables on whatever machine you are using:

 | Varaible       | Value                                       |
 |----------------|---------------------------------------------|